Triangular Pyramid Surface Area Calculator

 A regular tetrahedron has all four faces equilateral and all six edges equal length.
 Side s gives:

-For the general “irregular tetrahedron” where the base is equilateral but the apex is not directly over the centroid (so slant heights aren’t all equal), you’d need to compute each face independently — see the general triangular pyramid volume page for that case.
+For the general “irregular tetrahedron” where the base is equilateral but the apex is not directly over the centroid (so the slant heights are not all equal), work out each face separately and add them.

 Counting things on a tetrahedron (Euler check):